 Florence Royalty: The Medici

-The popolo grasso part in Florence gained political power near the end of the 14th century.
+The popolo grasso party in Florence gained political power near the end of the 14th century.
 The city for 40 years was ruled by a small group of middle=class merchants.
 Gradually opposition grew.
 Merchants who had been excluded from power incited popular opposition.
 Giovanni de' Medici who was head of the richest and company of Calimala emerged as the leader of the popular forces.
 Giovanni died (1429).
 Political tensions grew and poular loyalties increasingly focused on the Medici.
 Giovanni's oldest son emerged as a virtual feudal lord of Florence, but retained a republican facade.
 He died (1464) and was replaced by the weak Piero the Gouty (1464-1469).
 Next came Piero's son, Lorenzo the Magnificent.
 Lorenzo continued the Medici practice of maintaing the republican facade of the Commune, but in effect turned the city into a feudal duchy.
 Except in name, Lorenzo was every bit a feudal lord.
 He is best known as a lover and patron of the arts and philosophy.
 He was a strong force in promoting humanism.
 Lorenzo was wounded during the Pazzi conspiracy (1478).
 Popular opinion swing against thev Medici.
 An aestetic, purtanical Dominican priest named Savanarola who was critical of humanism and the art of the Renaissance seized control of Florence briefly before being burned as a heritic.
 The Florentine Republic formally came to an end with Alessandro (1530).
 The armies of the Pope Clemente VII and the Emperor Charles V beseiged the city with a Spanish army (1529) and installed Allesandro first Duke of Florence.
 Cosimo expanded the borders and became Grand Duke of Tuscany.
 After Cosimo the influence of Florence gradually declined.

-Great Meduci Figures
+Great Medici Figures

 Piero the Gouty (1464-1469)

-and was replaced by the weak Piero the Gouty (1464-1469).
+Cosimo was suceeded by the weak Piero the Gouty (1464-1469).

 Lorenzo the Magnificent ( -1492)

-Next came Piero's son, Lorenzo the Magnificent.
+Next came Piero's son, Lorenzo (1449-92)--known to history as the Magnificent.
+The titles comes from his role as aoweing figure of the Renaissance.
+Lorenso suceeded his father at the age of 20 years.
+He would rule Florence for 23 years, often behind the scenes.
 Lorenzo continued the Midici practice of maintaing the republican facade of the Commune.
 Except in name, Lorenzo was every bit a feudal lord.
 Lorenzo is the most famous of all the Medici.
-The Medici who had made their name by champing the popular interests, changed with Lorenzo who promoted the the political interests of the nobility.
+The Medici who had made their name by championing the popular interests, changed with Lorenzo who promoted the the political interests of the nobility.
 He is best known as a lover and patron of the arts and philosophy.
 He was a strong force in promoting humanism.
+He is the very definition of a Renaissance man.
+He not only was a poet, philosopher, patrin of the arts, but also a vvery astute politican.
+He sought to preserve peace in Italy by acting as a balancing force among the warring Italian states.
+His financial support of Pope Innocent VIII helped obtain appoint as cardinal for his son Giovanni--later Pope Leo X. He tolerated the attacks of Girolamo Savonarola.
+Lorenzo spent lavishly to acquire Greek and Latin manuscripts and to have them copied to make them available throughout Europe.
+He promoted the use of Italian in literature.
 Lorenzo was wounded during the Pazzi conspiracy (1478).

 Pietro the Unlucky (1492- )